crystaltennyson5/Group-6-IntelliSecure/README.md

 3. Customer Testimonials: The site showcases reviews from happy customers.
 4. Contact Information: Users can contact DaVi Nails for any inquiries.
 5. Mobile-Responsive Design: The website is fully responsive and adapts to different screen sizes.

+## Technologies Used
+1. Frontend: HTML, CSS, JavaScript
+2. Version Control: Git and GitHub
+3. Testing: Jest (for unit testing)

+## Usage
+Home: Displays a welcoming message with navigation to services, about us, and contact sections.

+Services: Displays the different services available at DaVi Nails.

+Booking Form: Users can fill out a form to schedule appointments.

+Contact: Displays the salon's contact information, including email and phone number.

+Feel free to explore the site and book an appointment!